kavinkumar24/Git/README.md

 - Discard the updated changes using checkout and restore commands
 - modify that file and perform a revert operation to keep the pointer with previous commit
 - ![alt text](./Assests/revert.png)
-- modify again and perform a reset operation with (--soft, --mixed, --hard) with cautions
+- modify again and perform a reset operation with _(--soft, --mixed, --hard)_ with cautions

 ## task 4

-- created a sample txt with some text in main branch and commit to staged area
+- created a sample txt with some text in `main` branch and commit to staged area
-- same like that create a same sample txt with alternate content in a feature-branch and commit to staged area
+- same like that create a same sample txt with alternate content in a `feature-branch` and commit to staged area
-- Make a conflict during merging that branch into main
+- Make a conflict during merging that branch into `main`
 - Manually resolved and checked the difference using diff commands across two branches

 ## task 5

-- created a sample txt file in the main branch using echo
+- created a sample txt file in the `main` branch using echo
-- create a antoher branch rebase_feature and add 2 point in the txt file as a seperate commit
+- create a another branch `rebase_feature` and add 2 point in the txt file as a separate commit
-- rebase those into main branch by interactively
+- rebase those into `main` branch by interactively
 - ![alt text](./Assests/rebase-1.png)
 - squash
 - ![alt text](./Assests/rebase-2.png)